-May be repeated for additional credit; may be taken for one semester with instructor approval; instructor approval; fee associated

-Students will learn through individual and group instruction.
-Individual instruction is offered based on the student's level, while group instruction is geared toward higher-level students.
+May be repeated for additional credit; may be taken for one semester with instructor approval; instructor approval; fee associated while group instruction is geared toward higher-level students.
 Help will be given to any intermediate students to help them achieve the goals for class.
-Band is the core of the Concert Band and Extracurricular Components like the Pep Band, Percussion Ensemble, Stage Show/Stomp Groups, and the LCA Mod Squad (The Modern Music Group which includes Worship Music and many styles of Contemporary Music).
+Band is the core of the Concert Band and Extracurricular Components like the Pep Band, Percussion Ensemble, Stage Show/Stomp Groups, and the LCA Mod Sauad (The Modern Music Group which includes Worship Music and many styles of Contemporary Music).
 A number of after-school rehearsals and performances are required for the extracurricular components.
 There are reasonable fees that accompany the extracurricular groups to cover additional staff costs, supplies and some travel costs.